Published on September 15th, 2013 | by Ruben10

 - Protection of oxygen: flor protects the wine from oxygen while also consuming most of it.
 This leaves biological sherries much paler and makes its aromatic profile more reductive.

-- Decrease of sugars: obviously Manzanilla and Fino are bone-dry sherries.
+- Decrease of sugars: Manzanilla and Fino are bone-dry sherries.
 Note that Oloroso is also naturally dry, but it will appear sweeter due to the presence of glycerol.

 - Decrease of the ethanol metabolism: the flor yeast (especially montuliensis and rouxii) will consume part of the alcohol, up to one degree of alcohol per year if it is not refreshed by the solera system.
 Dropping below 14 degrees will result in a bota desmayada (fainting cask) which is highly susceptible to bacteria and unwanted yeasts.